-LiteForex is an unregulated forex broker which was established in 2005.
+LiteForex is an entry level forex broker which was established in 2005.
 They offer their clients the ability to trade in 38 currency pairs, precious metals, oil, CFDs, currency baskets and world stock indices.

 A broad range of account types are offered.
 The entry level ones will appeal to beginners and smaller investors due to their low deposit and the ability to trade fractional lots.

 They don’t provide a web trading platform as such.
 Their web portal lets you administer your account, add and remove funds, create new sub accounts, and manage copy trading (see below).